Peggy V. Helmerich Library will be closed May 1st & 2nd for repairs.

 The walls of the library are accented with Kente and Adinkra fabrics and groupings of traditional carved masks and artifacts from several African countries.

-Suburban Acres Library is an After-School Homework Club.
+Suburban Acres Library is an After-School Homework Club location.
 The After-School Homework Club is provided with funding support through OK Serves AmeriCorps.

 Suburban Acres Library has introducted a new concept in library services to Tulsa County library users and are now one of three Seed Libraries in the city.
 There are seed packets available for check at these library service desks with a limit being 5 seeds per check out.
 Seed packets will rotate bi-annually to accomodate the season.
 Seed packets can be requested and routed to any library in the system for pick up.
 More information is available via the link below: